 There are 2 Major Fundamental Principles for the Probe Type (Transducer Type) to Accurately Perform Vet BLUE®:

 - The probe must accurately count numbers of B-lines also called “Lung Rockets.”
-Our Vet BLUE® B-line scoring system was first published in Vet Radiol and Ultrasound in 2014 (Lisciandro, Fosgate and Fulton).
+Our Vet BLUE® B-line Scoring System was first published in Vet Radiol and Ultrasound in 2014 (Lisciandro, Fosgate and Fulton).
+The highest number over a single intercostal space at each respective Vet BLUE® view is recorded and subdivided as – “Weak Positives” are “1”, “2”, and “3” and “Strong Positives” are “>3” and “♾️ (infinity using “&” on the keyboard)” using a simple easily remembered numerical system.

 “Gator Sign Orientation”